 Step #5: Running the Script Through a Scheduled Task

 Each sync will overwrite the previous one.
 You need to push all the information every time.
 If a user is not in the file, they will be removed.
 If a team is not in the file, they will be deleted.

-When your files are complete, you're ready to push them to Officevibe.
-To try the process manually, you can simply open a Powershell window and execute the following.
+When your files are complete, you can push them to Officevibe.
+You can simply open a Powershell window and execute the following to try the process manually.
 Make sure that you are in the same folder that sync.ps1.

 ./sync.ps1 -ConfigPath ./sandbox-config.json -Verbose -DumpFormattedRequest